The Advice Guidance Boundary Review aims to improve consumer access to financial support.

 Pre-application support service

-In the meantime, we're extending our pre-application support service (PASS) to firms planning to apply for targeted support permission.
+To help firms prepare for the gateway opening, we have extended our pre-application support service (PASS) to firms planning to apply for targeted support permission.

-PASS is a voluntary support service for firms before they formally apply for regulatory permissions.
+PASS is a free, voluntary support service for firms before they formally apply for regulatory permissions.

-It gives firms the chance to engage directly with us, discuss their specific proposals, ask questions, and receive constructive feedback before submitting any formal application.
-This helps firms prepare high quality applications and often facilitates faster assessments and decision.
+It gives firms the chance to engage directly with a cross-organisational team, discuss their specific proposals, ask questions, and receive constructive feedback before submitting any formal application.
+This helps firms prepare high-quality applications and often facilitates faster assessments and decisions.
+Feedback indicates these discussions are proving useful.

 How to apply